Getting Started with HTL getting-started-with-htl

 <!-- An HTML Comment -->

 HTL comments are HTML comments with an additional JavaScript-like syntax.
-The whole HTL comment, and anything within will be entirely ignored by the processor and removed from the output.
+The processor entirely ignores the whole HTL comment and anything within, removing it from the output.

-The content of standard HTML comments however will be passed through and expressions within the comment will be evaluated.
+The content of standard HTML comments however is passed through and expressions within the comment are evaluated.

 HTML comments cannot contain HTL comments and vice versa.